Delta Charter Township, Michigan: 2000

 There were 12,559 households, out of which 28.4% had children under the age of 18 living with them, 52.1% were married couples living together, 9.4% had a female householder with no husband present, and 35.7% were non-families.
 29.4% of all households were made up of individuals, and 9.0% had someone living alone who was 65 years of age or older.
 The average household size was 2.33 and the average family size was 2.92.

 In the township the population was spread out, with 22.9% under the age of 18, 9.5% from 18 to 24, 28.0% from 25 to 44, 26.5% from 45 to 64, and 13.1% who were 65 years of age or older.
 The median age was 38 years.
 For every 100 females, there were 89.5 males.
 For every 100 females age 18 and over, there were 86.3 males.

 The median income for a household in the township was $52,711, and the median income for a family was $65,429.
 Males had a median income of $48,520 versus $32,776 for females.
 The per capita income for the township was $27,048.
 About 3.8% of families and 5.0% of the population were below the poverty line, including 5.8% of those under age 18 and 6.4% of those age 65 or over.

+2024

+A disgraced Michigan township supervisor who resigned from office after he was caught in an alleged child sex sting operation shockingly notched enough votes to reclaim his old seat during Tuesday's election.

+Former Delta Township Supervisor Ken Fletcher won back his seat after capturing nearly 89% of the votes cast, according to preliminary results – defeating two write-in candidates who entered the race following his resignation on Sept.
+3, the same day he was arrested, local outlets reported.

+Former Delta Township Supervisor Ken Fletcher unofficially won back his seat.

+The Democrat, who was supervisor for more than a decade, is accused of engaging in sexually explicit conversations with an officer posing as a 15-year-old boy on the dating app Grindr, following a sting conducted by regional, state and local law enforcement agencies.

+Police said the conversation later shifted off the app to text messages, where Fletcher expressed his desire to meet the teen decoy at the Lansing Mall to talk, though he never arranged a get-together, according to court documents obtained by WILX 10 News.
+Fletcher, whose name was kept on the ballot due to state election law, now has until Jan.
+1, 2025, to decide if he will accept or decline the position, according to local outlets.